jnc444xd/employee-tracker/README.md

 ## Usage

-Here is a [video](https://) demonstrating how to use this application.
+Here is a [video](https://watch.screencastify.com/v/aT0fS6MtiUCDUXiFnSE9) demonstrating how to use this application.

 Initialize the application inside terminal by entering this command: "npm start".
-Once initialized, user will be presented with a series of prompts to manage/view their seeded database.
+Once initialized, user will be presented with a series of prompts to view/manage their company's database.